stephenkoo/minimal-mistakes/_pages/about.md

 When I’m not building web apps, I’ll be out camping, audiobook-ing [(check out my current favourite book)][name of the wind], practicing the salsa (rather badly), doing calisthenics, messing with my guitar and practicing Swift.

-Not all at once.
+Not all at once though.

 I’ve also worked in product management, growth hacking, business development, digital marketing and sales for amazing tech startups like [Zomato][zomato], [Flippa][flippa], and [Sitepoint][sitepoint].

-If you think I’m a cool guy (I am) that you’d like to work, or chat about stuff, shoot me an email at [stephenyrkoo@gmail.com][gmail].
+If you think I’m a cool guy (I am) that you’d like to work with or just to hang out, shoot me an email at [stephenyrkoo@gmail.com][gmail].

 [inlight]: https://inlight.com.au